Riding the Roller Coaster: A Candid Look at the Financial Markets and Fed's Follies – The NEST Edge

-(These articles are provided for historical context and cause Sean's writing is just entertaining!)
+(These articles are provided for historical context and because Sean's writing is just entertaining!)

 Financial Markets and the Fed’s Impact

-This article is brought to you in part, by the wizard behind the scenes with 23 years of experience, Dan Dillard.
-Of course with his workshop of helpers including some handy hi-tech editors.
+This article is brought to you in part by Dan Dillard — the wizard behind the curtain with 23 years of experience — and a team of handy, high-tech editors.

 DISCLAIMER: We are legally obligated to remind you that the information and opinions shared in this article are for educational purposes only.
 These are not financial planning or investment advice.
 For guidance about your unique goals, drop us a line at info@nestfinancial.net.